The Batman movie’s release date – plus cast and news

-Though The Twilight Saga’s sparkly, golden-eyed vampires positively didn’t flip into bats or cling upside-down at night time, we nonetheless can’t assist feeling it’s a little bit of a spooky coincidence that Robert Pattinson — aka Edward Cullen — is slated to play one other tortured, nocturnal anti-hero in Matt Reeves’ Batman remake…
+Though The Twilight Saga’s sparkly, golden-eyed vampires undoubtedly didn’t flip into bats or dangle upside-down at evening, we nonetheless can’t assist feeling it’s a little bit of a spooky coincidence that Robert Pattinson — aka Edward Cullen — is slated to play one other tortured, nocturnal anti-hero in Matt Reeves’ Batman remake…

-Right here’s the whole lot you’ll want to learn about The Batman, together with its ridiculously superb forged…
+Right here’s every part that you must learn about The Batman, together with its ridiculously superb solid…

 - Take heed to the HEARALPUBLICIST Podcast now: subscribe on iTunes / subscribe on Google Podcasts